-We all recognise the importance of protecting skin with SPF products.
-But understanding how they actually work is a little more complicated.
-In this article, ...
+We all recognise the importance of protecting the skin with SPF products, but understanding how SPF actually works is a little more complex.
+In this article...

 Vitamin D is the one essential nutrient that's linked to getting routine sun exposure.
 But before you skimp on sunscreen and head outdoors to bask in the sun (as you might have read you should ...